-The term ‘leverage’, meaning ‘increasing’, was first used during the industrial revolution to describe the increasing scope of an action using a physical lever.
-In 1933, the word entered the business world to denote the expansion of a business by mortgaging its assets for a loan.
-And so, to understand what is leverage in financial trading, one merely needs to consider that it entails mortgaging your funds to invest in an instrument.
-There need be no direct relationship between what you mortgage and the size of the investment – in fact, most online brokers will open a position worth much more than your mortgaged assets; however, your profits and losses are related to the investment and not the original sum (see ‘margin’ below) that has been mortgaged.
+To understand what leverage is in financial trading, you can look at it as mortgaging your funds to invest in an instrument.
+There’s no need for a direct relationship between what you mortgage and the size of the investment – in fact, most online brokers will open a position worth way more than your mortgaged assets; however, your profits and losses are relative to your investment and not the original sum that has been mortgaged.

 The Flip-Side of Leverage – Margin

 When trading with an online CFDs broker, money is not deducted from your account when you open a position.
 Instead, only when you close the position will profit be added or losses subtracted from your balance.